algorandfoundation/docs/docs/get-details/dapps/reach/index.md

 When using RPC the stdlib functions listed above would be replaced by corresponding RPC Calls in JavaScript.
 Go or Python.

-For example for calling stdlib methods:
+For example, for calling stdlib methods:

 Using JavaScript (local)